Melissa Ludtke: Honors

+Ludtke was a Nieman Fellow at Harvard University in 1992.
+She was also a Prudential Fellow at Columbia University’s Graduate School of Journalism.

 In 2010, Ludtke received the Yankee Quill Award, the highest individual honor bestowed on a journalist in New England.
-At Sports Illustrated, she was given a Front Page Award, and at Time was the recipient of several journalism awards.
+At Sports Illustrated, she was given a Front Page Award, and at Time she was the recipient of several journalism awards.
 In 2012, Ludtke was nominated by the New York University Arthur L. Carter Journalism Institute as one of the "100 Outstanding Journalists in the United States in the Last 100 Years".

 Personal life

 In 1978, Ludtke married sportswriter Eric Lincoln.
 In 1982, Ludtke and Lincoln divorced.

-Ludtke has a daughter, whom she adopted as a baby girl from China.
+Ludtke has a daughter named Maya, whom she adopted as a baby girl from China.